 4. Burcak Erkan, Gunes Ertan, Jungwon Yeo, and Louise K. Comfort (2016).
 Risk, Profit, or Safety: Sociotechnical Systems under Stress.
 Safety Science 88: 199-210 Impact Factor: 2.157

-3. Jungwon Yeo (2016) Recent Administration Practices and Public Service Motivation: Evidence from Seoul City Government, South Korea.
+3. Jungwon Yeo (2016) Recent Administrative and Managerial Practices and Public Service Motivation: Evidence from Seoul City Government, South Korea.
 International Journal of Public Administration 39(3): 216-225.